IntelLabs/SAR/README.md

 ## Sampling-based training Performance on ogbn-papers100M
 SAR  is considerably faster than DistDGL in sampling-based training on CPUs.
 Each machine is a 2-socket machine with 2 Icelake processors (36 cores each).
 The machines are connected using Infiniband HDR (200 Gbps) links.
 We benchmarked using  3-layer GraphSage network with hidden layer size of 256.
+We used a batch size of 1000 per machine.

 <img src="docs/source/images/sar_vs_distdgl.png" width="400">